 It matters eventually.
 A narrative fueled by outside expectations isn’t easy to escape.
 Can you think of a time you made a decision based on what others may think, or did what you thought you should be seen to be doing?
 The problem lies in the expectations.
 Eventually it becomes crystal clear that something is totally out of sync – identity.

 It’s not just a case of keeping up appearances either.
 It makes sense that anything we spend most of our waking hours doing is going to impact on our general wellbeing.
 The same applies for the people with whom we spend those hours.
 If they bring us peace, reward or genuine satisfaction, our psychological and physical health will benefit, both directly and indirectly.
 If not, it’s only a matter of time before health problems emerge, psychological, physical, or both.
-The effects may be direct – for example via long term effects of excess stress on the body such as high blood pressure and blood sugar.
-Or they could be indirect – via behavioural coping mechanisms that may include excessive alcohol, smoking or poor food choices.
+The effects may be direct – for example via long term effects of excess stress hormone cortisol on the body such as increased blood pressure and impaired blood sugar regulation.
+Or they could be indirect – via maladaptive coping mechanisms that may include excessive alcohol, smoking, or poor food choices.

 “Many men go fishing their whole lives without knowing that it is not fish they are after.”Henry David Thoreau